gilnam74/vex-sneppet/Python.md

 Python integration in Houdini:
 - Windows > Python Shell - Python shell for small scripts/commands
-- Windows > Python Source Editor - Python editor which saves the code with *.hip file (runs when open file).
+- Windows > Python Source Editor - Python editor which saves the code with *.hip file.
+Each time you open the file Python code in Source Editor will be executed.
 - In the parameters fields of any node (switch to Python from HScript).
 - Python node in SOP context
 - In assets: create asset, right-click > Type properties > Scripts tab.